-Darryl B. Daisey
+Darryl B. Daisey '83

-I would like to thank the following people, whom without their help this project would not have been possible: W. Terrell Jones, Edward N. Thompson, Jeffrey Moore, Roger Williams, Amy Caputo, Cheryl Stringer, Keith Wilson, Lovalerie King, Grace Hampton, Cheraine Stanford, Perry Smith, Frederick B. Phillips, Rod Woodson, Cynthia Hamlin, Diana Kenepp, Lee Stout, Lou Prato, Jackie Esposito, Toby S. Jenkins, Anthony Keith, Paul Dzyak, Tina Hay, Ronald Williams, Darnell K. Daisey, T. Ryan Poole, Lisa Roney, Tiffanie Lewis, Donna King, Michael Bezilla, and Dionne Williford.
+I would like to thank the following people, whom without their support this project would not have been possible: W. Terrell Jones, Edward N. Thompson, Marcus Whitehurst, Jeffrey Moore, Cheraine Stanford, Roger Williams, Heather James, Amy Caputo, Cheryl Harrison, Keith Wilson, Lovalerie King, Grace Hampton, Perry Smith, Wally Triplett, Frederick B. Phillips, Rod Woodson, Cynthia Hamlin, Paul C. Taylor, Carlos Wiley, Diana Kenepp, Lee Stout, Lou Prato, Jackie Esposito, Toby S. Jenkins, Anthony Keith, Paul Dzyak, Deborah Marron, Tina Hay, Darnell K. Daisey, T. Ryan Poole, Lisa Roney, Tiffanie Lewis, Donna King, Michael Bezilla, Dionne Williford, William Daisey, Sr., and Shirley Daisey.

-Special thanks go to my wife, Sari, and two young sons, Benjamin and Warren, for putting up with the time away from the family as I researched this document.
+Special thanks again go to my wife, Sari, and two sons, Benjamin and Warren, for putting up with the time away from the family as I continued to research this document.

-Note: This document is a "work-in-progress."
+Note: This document is a continual "work-in-progress."
 Every effort was made to create an accurate depiction of known relevant historical events, people and places.
 It is recognized that some errors and omissions are probable on a document such as this.
-If you identify such an error or omission, please e-mail the information to darryl.daisey@psualum.com for consideration and verification.
+If you identify such an error or omission, please e-mail the information to daisey158@comcast.com for consideration.